ElGussy/Pandemie/README.md

 ## Pandemie
 Re-upload of an old school project.
-It is a new adaptation of the board game pandemie.
+It is an adaptation of the board game pandemie in java.

 #Game rules
 <p align="center">